balena-io/docs/pages/learn/manage/actions.md

 ## Fleet/Block/App settings

 These settings can be found on the "Settings" menu for each fleet and apply to the fleet and all the devices in the fleet.
-[Fleet members][fleet-members] with the adminstrator role can perform any of the settings listed below.
+[Fleet members][fleet-members] with the administrator role can perform any of the settings listed below.

 ### Change Fleet Type